Reed-EVIC/cpsvote/README.md

 best practice.
 Documentation of this reweighting is provided in `vignette("voting")`.

-We have provided access to VRS data from 1994 to 2018, and anticipate updating the package when 2020 data becomes available.
+We have provided access to VRS data from 1994 to 2020.
+Currently the 2020 data does not yet include a reweighting for proper voter turnout estimates, but we anticipate updating the package when this data becomes available.

 ## Installing and Loading the Package